Several publishers come to mind when researching in this subject area:

 There are many databases that will index the journal and conference papers literature and government information.
 In addition to the following list, please consult the Public Health Subject Guide for additional resources.
 Please use the eLinks function to determine if UCI has the fulltext article either online or in print.
 If no eLink is available, please check Library Search by the title of the source of the article or paper.
 If the source is not available, please check Melvyl and reset to UC Libraries to see if it is available via ILL from another UC campus by using the REQUEST icon.

-During Fall Quarter, UCI Libraries will have the following Hours.
+During Winter Quarter, UCI Libraries will have the following Hours.

 Monday-Thursday from 8am-11pm